Radio N3SL

 WELCOME TO THE HOME PAGE OF AMATEUR RADIO STATION N3SL

-This time, I stuck with it, almost exclusively on CW and RTTY, through various Army assignments, with activity centered on rag chewing, some DXing, and an occasional foray into contesting - mainly the CW Sweepstakes.
-It was not until my return from assignment in Germany in 1990, and becoming associated with the Mile-Hi DX Association in Denver, that the DXing (and contesting) bug bit hard.
-Then I had 186 countries worked and 156 confirmed for basic DXCC.
+This time I stuck with it, almost exclusively on CW and RTTY, through various Army assignments with activity centered on rag chewing, some DXing, and an occasional foray into contesting - mainly the CW Sweepstakes.
+It was not until my return from assignment in Germany in 1990 and becoming associated with the Mile-Hi DX Association in Denver that the DXing (and contesting) bug bit hard.
+I then had 186 countries worked, and 156 confirmed for basic DXCC.
 Just over three years later, in 1994, I had confirmed 5BDXCC and Honor Roll.

 While reaching "Top of the Honor Roll" certainly was a challenge, the highlight of my ham career was my participation in the 2001 3B6RF expedition.
 I have a page devoted to it here, and you can visit the official web page as well.

-Status as of November 2009:
+Status as of August 2024:

 Mixed